-Cody Barton for now gets to stay in the middle of Seahawks defense, which means a new position for Ben Burr-Kirven
+Cody Barton, Ben Burr-Kirven give Seahawks a glimpse at possible future without Bobby Wagner

 “This year’s (linebacker) class was much better than last year’s,’’ Seattle general manager John Schneider said on draft day.

 Seattle, though, hadn’t drafted a linebacker since 2014 before taking Griffin last season.
-Now, for the first time in a while, the Seahawks have a few young players to groom as backups — and maybe potential replacements someday — at the two inside linebacking spots.
+Now, for the first time in a while, the Seahawks have a few young players to groom as backups — and maybe potential replacements some day — at the two inside linebacking spots.

 Wagner and Wright have been paired as Seattle’s inside linebacker tandem since 2013 (Wright spent his first two years playing primarily strongside linebacker with Leroy Hill at the WLB spot).